melezhik/Sparrow6/documentation/development.md

       echo $(task_var he) say $(task_var hello) world

-One can call subtask from other sub task and so on.
+You can call subtask from other subtask using a subtask's hooks.

 # Hooks

-* Hooks are scripts that run _before_ task, _usually_ hooks call sub tasks, and do some other useful job.
+* Hooks are scripts that run _before_ task

+* Usually hooks just call subtasks

+* But hooks could also do other useful job

-* The only difference between task and hook, that hook always runs _before_ task and output from hook does not appear in STDOUT.
+* The only difference between task and hook, that hook always runs _before_ task and output from hook does not appear in STDOUT

 This table describes file name -> language mapping for hooks: